Anne-Marie Gowora: Legal career

 Before becoming a judge, Gowora spent much of her career working in the office of the Attorney General.
 At the time she was appointed to the High Court bench, she was a partner in a private law firm.
 In 2000, President Robert Mugabe appointed her to the High Court of Zimbabwe, along with three others, including Rita Makarau, her former law firm partner.
-A report by United States Department of State's Bureau of African Affairs at that time described the appointments as a move by Mugabe to dilute the independence of the High Court.
-Gowora and the other appointees were sworn in by Mugabe on 21 December 2000, expanding the size of the High Court from 15 to 19 judges.
-Of the four appointees to the High Court, the State Department report described three as loyalists of Mugabe's ruling ZANU–PF party, but wrote of Gowora, "it is unclear where her political leanings lie."
 However, University of Bordeaux professor Daniel Compagnon described her as an "undeniably pro-ZANU–PF judge," noting that she received a farm in October 2005 as a result of Zimbabwe's land reform program.

 In November 2011, Gowora was named acting justice of the Supreme Court of Zimbabwe, with effect from 1 January 2012.
 Later that year, President Mugabe appointed her Supreme Court justice.
 She was sworn in, alongside High Court appointee Happias Zhou, on 2 May 2012 at State House in a ceremony attended by Chief Justice Godfrey Chidyausiku, Justice Minister Patrick Chinamasa, Supreme Court Justice Rita Makarau, among other public officials.
 Acting Justice Yunus Omerjee was also supposed to be sworn in that day, but he was out of the country.
 In 2013, Gowora was appointed to the Constitutional Court of Zimbabwe, which is part of the Supreme Court.